Fighters & Mines

 - Click Transfer

 You can also send your ship’s fighters to a planet for storage (set direction to Deposit).
-Planets have a fighter storage cap that increases with citadel level.
+Planet fighter storage caps are fixed by planet class; see Planets & Colonization for the complete cap table.

 Tip: Collected fighters respect your Fighter Bay capacity.
 If you’ve upgraded your Fighter Bay at StarDock, you can carry more fighters from planet to sector.